Office: MRB 279

 - Transdifferentiation of human adult peripheral blood T cells into neurons.
 Proceedings of the National Academy of Sciences of the United States of America, 25, 2018.

 - Unique versus Redundant Functions of Neuroligin Genes in Shaping Excitatory and Inhibitory Synapse Properties.
-The Journal of neuroscience : the official journal of the Society for Neuroscience, 29, 2017.
+Journal of Neuroscience, 29, 2017.

 - Myt1l safeguards neuronal identity by actively repressing many non-neuronal fates.
 Nature, 7649, 2017.